rankutah/blog/sites/blue-ridge-abbey/content/fall-in-buena-vista.md

 {{< section align="center" >}}

 ## Planning a Trip?
-Here's a Mid-Week Bonus
+Consider the Mid-Week Bonus

-If you're ready to visit the beautiful Shenandoah Valley, weekdays are a best-kept secret: less traffic, more peace, and better rates.
-Stay with us at **Blue Ridge Abbey Bed & Breakfast,** where we offer a *Fall Explorer Package* that includes 15% off of mid-week stays and daily homemade breakfast!
+If you're ready to visit the beautiful Shenandoah Valley, weekdays are a best-kept secret: less traffic, more peace, and more personalized attention.
+Stay with us at **Blue Ridge Abbey Bed & Breakfast,** where we offer cozy rooms and a daily homemade breakfast!

 {{< button url="https://secure.thinkreservations.com/blueridgeabbey/reservations" text="Book Your Fall Stay" >}} {{< button url="/contact" text="Ask a Question" >}}